apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

-By invoking a "transfer" transaction, the user `sender` transfers `value` tokens to the user whose address is stored in `toAddr`, provided that the sender has at least `value` tokens on their balance.
+By invoking a "transfer" transaction, the user `sender` transfers `value` tokens to the user whose address is stored in `toAddr`, provided that the sender has a balance of at least `value` tokens.
 Technically, contracts store the balances for addresses, not users, but we will be talking about users, to keep things simple.

-Consider the following two transactions:
+Consider the following two transactions executed in some order, starting from the state described above, where `Alice`, `Bob` and `Eve` hold `3`, `5` and `10` tokens respectively:

 ```
   transfer("Alice", "Bob", 2)   # transaction A
   transfer("Bob", "Eve", 6)     # transaction B
 ```

-In the above example, Alice sends two tokens to Bob, and Bob sends six tokens to Eve.
-Interestingly, if transaction B is processed before transaction A, then transaction B will fail, since Bob has only 5 tokens in his account.
+In the above example, Alice attempts to send two tokens to Bob in transaction A, and Bob attempts to send six tokens to Eve in transaction B. Interestingly, if transaction B is processed before transaction A, then transaction B will fail, since Bob has only 5 tokens in his account.

-Things get interesting, when we consider the possibility that some of the users are actually programs (called smart contracts).
+Things get more complicated, when we consider the possibility that some of the users are actually programs (called smart contracts).
 Say, Eve is a smart contract.
-It often happens that the human users want that smart contracts do token transfer  on their behalf.
+It often happens that human users want smart contracts transferring tokens on their behalf.
 However, it would be a bit dangerous, if a contract could transfer an arbitrary number of tokens from the user's account.
-To this end, ERC20 has "approve" transactions:
+To this end, ERC20 specifies "approve" transactions:

 ```
   approve(sender, spender, value)